ECHO and SGA Telnet Options for MUDs

 ECHO SGA Result

-DO DO Standard character-at-a-time mode. - This is the most common mode used by non-MUD telnet servers and clients.
+Enabled Enabled Standard character-at-a-time mode. - This is the most common mode used by (non-MUD) telnet servers and clients.

 Client is expected (but not required) to send data immediately to the Server, as the user types it.
 Server chooses how and when to echo the data back to the Client.
 The half duplex GA protocol is not attempted.
-The client may send ANSI/VT100 control characters and escape sequences, like for function keys.
-A server may request a MUD client operating in obsolete line-by-line to enter this mode (DO ECHO) in order to blank the password entry.
+The client may send ANSI/VT100 control characters, backspaces, deletes, tabs, function keys, and other escape sequences.
+The data send by the client does NOT have to be CRLF terminated.

-DO DONT (default) Hidden password entry - Tells the client not to echo while password is being entered.
+Enabled Disabled (default) Line mode Hidden password entry - Usually a transient state that tells the line mode client not to echo while password is being entered.

-DONT (default) DO Obsolete line-by-line mode, explicit SGA - Less common mode used by MUD servers and Line mode clients
+Disabled (default) Enabled Obsolete line-by-line mode, explicit SGA - Less common mode used by MUD servers and Line mode clients

-Similar to the default line mode below, but with the obsolete half-duplex Go-Ahead protocol explicitly disabled.
+Functionally equivalent to the default line mode, but with suppression of the obsolete half-duplex Go-Ahead protocol explicitly enabled.
 The client is expected to echo keystrokes into a local line editor as they are entered.
 Only complete, terminated lines are sent to the server.

 Best Practice for New MUD Clients and Servers

-New servers and client SHOULD try and negotiate Standard character-at-at-time-mode, as this allows the most server and client flexibility.
+New servers and client SHOULD try and negotiate Standard character-at-at-time-mode, and implement a basic CLI with backspace and delete support, and control key filtering, as this allows the most server and client flexibility.

 Concerns about latency and per-keystroke packet transfer times are no longer an issue in the video-rich, high speed internet of (circa 2024), and character-at-a-time mode can provide the best of line mode editing with immediate, server-side keystroke processing.

-For Servers that operate in Obsolete line-by-line mode (DONT SGA) MUD clients that provide a local line editor SHOULD try and respect the ECHO setting, and mask keystrokes from the user when the server has requested responsibility for ECHOing.
+MUD clients that provide a local line editor SHOULD try and respect a game server's ECHO setting, and mask keystrokes from the user in the local line editor when the server has requested responsibility for ECHOing.

 MUD servers SHOULD always try to negotiate SGA, and MUD clients SHOULD always accept negotiation of SGA.